pivotal/docs-tap/scst-store/amr/graphql-query.hbs.md

       kubectl -n metadata-store get secret amr-graphql-view-token -o json | jq -r ".data.token" | base64 -d
       ```

-    2. To connect to the AMR GraphQL playground, after enabling ingress, visit
+    2. To connect to the AMR GraphQL playground, visit
     `https://amr-graphql.INGRESS-DOMAIN/play`.

         Where `INGRESS-DOMAIN` is the domain of the ingress you want to use.